 Compliment your product with:

-Stress is a common problem that we all have to deal with in some way as part of modern day living.
-There are many factors that can influence stress like work or social pressures, which in turn can have adverse effects on our health including our sex life and sleep.
-Thankfully there are diet and lifestyle practices that will help to combat this, and yes!
+Stress is a common problem we all have to deal with in some way as part of modern-day living.
+Many factors can influence stress, like work or social pressures, impacting our health, including our sex life and sleep.
+Thankfully, diet and lifestyle practices will help combat this, and yes!
 It does include rubbing one out.

 The effects of stress are insidious.
-Stress takes on all aspects of our health including our libido.
-When cortisol (stress hormone) levels are elevated for prolonged periods, our sex hormones are suppressed leading to lower libido and decreasing the desire to engage in sexual activity.
-Ongoing stress can impact our pituitary gland, responsible for controlling the adrenal glands, thyroid, and ovaries.
-Without properly functioning ovaries, our menstrual cycle is adversely affected, which may result in irregular periods, disrupted hormones and a diminished libido.
+Stress takes on all aspects of our health, including our libido.
+When cortisol (the stress hormone) levels rise for prolonged periods, our sex hormones become suppressed, lowering libido and decreasing the desire to engage in sexual activity.
+Ongoing stress can impact our pituitary gland, which controls the adrenal glands, thyroid, and ovaries.
+Without properly functioning ovaries, our menstrual cycle is adversely affected, which may result in irregular periods, disrupted hormones, and diminished libido.
 In short, too much stress can make your sex life suffer.

-Sleep is needed for the brain to function properly and for the body to restore itself.
-Sleep deprivation is associated with chronic health problems that affect the way we think, learn, work, react, and interact with others.
-Unfortunately, inadequate sleep directly contributed to stress, just as stress contributed to sleep disturbances.
-Sleep deprivation disrupts our hormones and decreases testosterone, essential for both female and male sex drive.
+Sleep is needed for the brain to function correctly and for the body to restore itself.
+Sleep deprivation is associated with chronic health problems affecting how we think, learn, work, react, and interact with others.
+Unfortunately, inadequate sleep directly contributes to stress, just as stress contributes to sleep disturbances.
+Sleep deprivation disrupts our hormones and decreases testosterone, essential for female and male sex drive.
 Not getting enough sleep also negatively impacts our energy levels and mood, making us less likely to want to get between the sheets.
-A study suggests that getting a good night’s sleep can support healthy arousal and sexual desire in women.
+A study suggests a good night's sleep can support a vulva owner's healthy arousal and sexual desire.

-If you’re looking for another reason to get your rocks off, let it be known that sex (of any kind) supports both stress management and better sleep.
-During sex (either with a partner or solo) and orgasms, a chemical called dopamine is released which gives us a sense of pleasure.
-Further to dopamine, another endorphin, oxytocin, is released, offering a sense of well-being, lowering cortisol levels and exerting stress relieving and anti-anxiety effects.
-Getting off before bed may provide a sense of relief, relaxation and sleepiness, so you can rest easy knowing that those Os may have helped get you there.
+If you're looking for another reason to get your rocks off, remember that sex (of any kind) supports both stress management and better sleep.
+During sex (either with a partner or solo) and climax, the release of a chemical called dopamine gives us a sense of pleasure.
+Further to dopamine, another endorphin, oxytocin, is released, offering a sense of well-being, lowering cortisol levels, and exerting stress relieving and anti-anxiety effects.
+Getting off before bed may provide relief, relaxation, and sleepiness, so you can rest easy knowing that those Os may have helped get you there.

-Sleep is the cornerstone to good health.
-Getting enough sleep is critical for supporting healthy hormones and stress response.
-Good sleep should look like Good sleep 7-9 hours, about 30 minutes latency (time spent falling asleep) and waking up refreshed.
+Sleep is the cornerstone of good health.
+Getting enough sleep is critical for supporting healthy hormones and stress responses.
+Good sleep should look like Good sleep 7-9 hours, about 30 minutes latency (time spent falling asleep), and waking up refreshed.

-Eating a balanced whole-foods diet is the key to supporting our bodies to manage the physical changes caused by stress, enjoy a better sleep and have healthy hormones.
-A whole-foods diet means eating a diet with minimal processed foods, with foods as close to their natural state as possible, think more from the earth and less from a packet.
+Eating a balanced whole-foods diet is the key to supporting our bodies to manage the physical changes caused by stress, enjoy better sleep, and have healthy hormones.
+A whole-foods diet means eating a diet with minimally processed foods, with foods as close to their natural state as possible, thinking more from the earth and less from a packet.

-For optimum health we recommend a diet high in varied vegetables and fruit, with legumes, whole grains, lean protein from both animal and plant sources, healthy fats like nuts, seeds and cold pressed oils and fermented foods to provide an array of essential nutrients.
+For optimum health, we recommend a diet high in mixed vegetables and fruit, with legumes, whole grains, lean protein from animal and plant sources, healthy fats like nuts, seeds, cold pressed oils, and fermented foods to provide an array of essential nutrients.

-Protein is essential for neurotransmitter production and hormones synthesis- without it our stress response, sleep and hormone health are impacted.
+Protein is essential for neurotransmitter production and hormone synthesis- without it, there can experience negative impacts on our stress response, sleep, and hormone health.

-Magnesium is and fundamental for nervous system support, stress management and supporting a restful sleep.
+Magnesium is fundamental for nervous system support, stress management, and regular restful sleep.

-Stimulants such as soft drinks, sugar, caffeine and nicotine should be limited, especially before bed, these will make it harder to fall asleep, shorten sleep duration and reduce our ability to deal with stress.
-Alcohol should also be limited this led to sleep disturbances, increase stress and deplete nutrients essential for nervous system support.
+Cut out or lower stimulants such as soft drinks, sugar, caffeine, and nicotine intake, especially before bed; these will make it harder to fall asleep, shorten sleep duration and reduce our ability to deal with stress.
+Also, be conscious that alcohol can lead to sleep disturbances, increase stress, and deplete nutrients essential for nervous system support.

 Stress can negatively impact sleep and our desire to get sexual.
 Fortunately, including better lifestyle and diet practices can support the management of both.
-Remember, sex with a partner is the last thing on your mind, a little, solo afternoon delight shouldn’t be, because the act of masturbating will help with stress management and you’ll reap the benefits.
+Remember, if sex with a partner is the last thing on your mind, a little solo afternoon delight shouldn’t be because masturbating will help with stress management, and you’ll reap the benefits.

-Anushka Malcom, Clinical Nutritionist at Bare Health Studio
+Anushka Malcolm, Clinical Nutritionist at Bare Health Studio

 Rebecca Warren, a registered nutritional therapist explains how hormones impact our sex drive and share recommendations on nutrients and natural aphrodisiacs.